18F/C2/app/views/help/bookmarking.md

 The easiest way to create a bookmark right now is this:
 1. Find the space just below the address bar in your browser.
 It will either be empty or have other bookmarks.
-1. Click and drag the word Communicart below to that space.
+1. Click and drag the word Communicart from below to that space.

 **[Communicart](https://cap.18f.gov/)**